clippings/provision-osx/README.md

 ## Install

-Clone this project in a folder on your of your choosing:
+Clone this project in a location of your choosing:

 ``` bash
 cd ~/Documents